Hatter1337/PokemonBattleSimulatorAPI/README.md

 **SAM** template file is located in the root directory: `template.yaml` together with configuration file `samconfig.toml`.

-PokemonBattle Simulator API is a lightweight and efficient REST API designed to simulate Pokémon battles, deployed on AWS using Serverless Application Model (SAM) and enhanced with AWS Lambda Powertools.
+**PokemonBattleSimulatorAPI** is a lightweight and efficient REST API designed to simulate Pokémon battles, deployed on AWS using Serverless Application Model (SAM) and enhanced with AWS Lambda Powertools.
 Leveraging data from **[PokéAPI](https://pokeapi.co/)**, it calculates battle outcomes based on Pokémon stats like HP, Attack, Defense, and Speed.
 This project demonstrates serverless architecture, offering scalable and cost-effective solutions for real-time Pokémon battle simulations.